taichi-dev/taichi/docs/syntax.rst

 Performance tips
 -------------------------------------------

-Avoid synchronization:
- - When using GPU, an asynchronous task queue will be maintained.
+Avoid synchronization: when using GPU, an asynchronous task queue will be maintained.
 Whenever reading/writing global tensors, a synchronization will be invoked, which leads to idle cycles on CPU/GPU.

- - Make Use of GPU Shared Memory and L1-d$ `ti.cache_l1(x)` will enforce data loads related to `x` cached in L1-cache. `ti.cache_shared(x)` will allocate shared memory.
+Make Use of GPU Shared Memory and L1-d$ ``ti.cache_l1(x)`` will enforce data loads related to ``x`` cached in L1-cache. ``ti.cache_shared(x)`` will allocate shared memory.
 TODO: add examples

 Multi-stage programming